MICHIGAN

 (1701 - 1805), Detroit FORT WIKI

 Originally called Fort Pontchartrain du d'Etroit by the French.
 It was originally a palisaded fort about 200-feet square.
 The fort and town were enlarged several times in the 1750's.
 The British gained control in 1760 and renamed it.
-After Pontiac's attack in 1764, the Citadel was built on the south-west side of the town stockade, just north of present-day St. Anne Street.
+After Pontiac's attack in 1764, the Citadel was built on the southwest side of the town stockade, just north of present-day St. Anne Street.
 It included barracks, a guardhouse, and a blockhouse.
 The town fort/stockade was rebuilt in 1776 with 11 blockhouses and several batteries.
 The Citadel then included Officers' quarters, a commissary, and other buildings.
 The main defense of the town was replaced by Fort Lernoult in 1778 (see below).
 Became American in 1796.
-The town fort/stockade and the Citadel burned in 1805.
-The original blockhouse survived.
+The town fort/stockade and the Citadel burned down in 1805, but the original blockhouse survived.
 Site of the original fort and blockhouse located south of Jefferson Ave. between Griswold and Shelby Streets.
 Marker located in parking area beneath the Ponchartrain Hotel, accessible from Larned Street.

 See also Pontiac's Seige of Fort Detroit (1763 - 1764) from Detroit News.com